Koromix/rygel/web/koffi.dev/pages/callbacks.md

 ```

 > [!NOTE]
-> In Koffi 2.2, you could bind a specific `this` value to the callback function, by giving an object as the first argument to `koffi.register()`.
+> In Koffi 2.2, you could bind a specific `this` value to the callback function, by giving an object as the first argument: `koffi.register(object, func)`.
 >
 > This feature has been deprecated in Koffi 3 and will eventually be removed.
 Replace with an explicit call to `function.bind()` instead.